profskipulag/fetch-and-simulate/README.md

 - under note give it a name, click "repo" to select al check boxes, then click generate token
 - copy result enter it as password

-## To run the juputer notebook
+## To run the jupyter notebook
 Create a new conda environment from the environment.yaml file:

-    conda env create -f environment.yml
+    conda env create -f environment.yaml

-Activate the enmironment
+Activate the environment

     conda activate ss5401